gwidgets/gwty-leaflet/README.md

      return null;
     });
 ```
+If the debug flag is set to false, Leaflet minified .js file will be injected, if set to true the unminified version will injected(leaflet-src.js).

 This will automatically inject the leaflet .js and .css, and execute the code inside when they are loaded.